groue/CombineTraits/Documentation/Operators.md

 #### `preventCancellation()`

-This operator on a [single] publisher makes sure it proceeds to completion, even if a subscription is cancelled and its output is eventually ignored.
+This operator on a [single] or [maybe] publisher makes sure it proceeds to completion, even if a subscription is cancelled and its output is eventually ignored.

 Use this operator in order to guarantee that the consequences of some intent are fully applied.
 For example: